xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 ### Backups

-The Task Runner configuration allows for annotations to be set to upload backups to S3:
+The Toolbox configuration allows for annotations to be set to upload backups to S3:

 ```shell
 --set gitlab.toolbox.annotations."iam\.amazonaws\.com/role"=<role name>